What is the Statute of Limitations for Zantac Claims?

 Getting a proper diagnosis from a doctor is extremely important to the viability of these Zantac claims because it can help determine the value of a case as well as provide evidence for an individual’s losses.
 Without a proper diagnosis, the defending parties could argue that the plaintiff’s health problems are not connected to the drug, Zantac.
 Additionally, receiving a diagnosis helps determine the deadline to file their claim for compensation.

 What is the Deadline to File a Zantac Claim?

 The statute of limitations sets a time limit on the right to file a lawsuit.
-According to Flordia Statutes § 95.11(3)(a),(e),(k), the statute of limitations for filing a civil claim is four years from the date the injury or from when the injury should have been discovered.
+According to Flordia Statutes § 95.11(3)(a),(e),(k), the statute of limitations for filing a civil claim is two years from the date the injury or from when the injury should have been discovered.
 As a result, in a Zantac lawsuit, this deadline could begin once a doctor diagnoses an individual with cancer.